 Other events on the various tracks include a summer short-track series for Legends Cars and Bandoleros; World Karting Association regional, national and international races.

-In May 2000, The Dirt Track @ Charlotte Motor Speedway, a state-of-the-art, four-tenths-mile clay oval was completed across U.S. 29 from the speedway.
+In May 2000, The Dirt Track at Charlote, a state-of-the-art, four-tenths-mile clay oval was completed across U.S. 29 from the speedway.
 The stadium-style facility has nearly 14,000 seats and plays host to Dirt Late Models, Modifieds, Sprint Cars, Monster Trucks and the prestigious World of Outlaws World Finals.

 Corporations such as Lowe's Home Improvement, Coca-Cola, Sprint and Nationwide have rented the speedway to film television commercials or to entertain employees and clients with food, music and race car rides.